Frequently Asked Questions

 Does grsecurity have a free version for evaluation only?

 As an open source project, isn't grsecurity required to be available to the public at no charge?

 Q: What versions of the Linux kernel does grsecurity currently support, and for how long?

-A: Grsecurity currently supports the 4.4 and 4.14 versions of the Linux kernel.
-Upstream, these are also both extended LTS kernels.
-We are discontinuing support of 4.4 at the end of 2019 and replacing it with 5.4, to be supported through at least the end of 2022.
-4.14 will continue to be supported through to the end of 2021.
-We support each kernel for a period of 4 years.
+A: Grsecurity currently supports the 5.4 and 5.15 versions of the Linux kernel.
+Upstream, both of these kernel versions are extended LTS kernels.
+5.4 will be supported through the end of 2023, while 5.15 will be supported through at least the end of 2025.
+Typically, we support each kernel for a period of at least 3 years, though this is often expanded to 4 years.
 When retiring a kernel and choosing a new one, we aim to provide a period of a few months overlap where three stable kernels are maintained at once, to allow a jump from the oldest version supported to the newest, if desired.